kimtth/awesome-azure-openai-llm/README_all_in_one.md

 - [Tina: Tiny Reasoning Models via LoRA](https://alphaxiv.org/abs/2504.15777): Low-rank adaptation (LoRA) with Reinforcement learning (RL) on a 1.5B parameter base model  [22 Apr 2025]
 - [Illusion of Thinking](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf): Large Reasoning Models (LRMs) are evaluated using controlled puzzles, where complexity depends on the size of `N`.
 Beyond a certain complexity threshold, LRM accuracy collapses, and reasoning effort paradoxically decreases.
 LRMs outperform standard LLMs on medium-complexity tasks, perform worse on low-complexity ones, and both fail on high-complexity.
 Apple.
 [May 2025]
 - [Comment on The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity](https://alphaxiv.org/abs/2506.09250):💡The `Illusion of Thinking` findings primarily reflect experimental design limitations rather than fundamental reasoning failures.
 Output token limits, flawed evaluation methods, and unsolvable River Crossing problems.
 [10 Jun 2025]
+- [Is Chain-of-Thought Reasoning of LLMs a Mirage?](https://arxiv.org/abs/2508.01191): The paper concludes that CoT is largely a mimic rather than true reasoning.
+Using DataAlchemy—`atom` = A–Z; `element` = e.g., APPLE; `transform` = (1) ROT (rotation), (2) position shift; `compositional transform` = combinations of transforms—the model is fine-tuned and evaluated on its ability to generalize to unlearned patterns.

 ## **Large Language Model: Landscape**